Services for Campus Communicators

 Production and Event Support

 The production services unit has the capacity to produce, direct and support events such as dedications, celebrations and special events.
-The unit offers:
+The unit offers large venue audio, staging and general event support.

-The executive productions unit utilizes video to support the goals and objectives of the division and university.
-Services include:
+The executive productions unit utilizes video to support the goals and objectives of the university.
+Services include strategic video production, editing, feature stories and video consulting.

 Digital Design and Development is responsible for the creation and maintenance of all technology-based communication media and initiatives at the university, to include the university's web domain and presence, content management and calendaring systems, and communications-specific databases and dissemination services.
 The department also is responsible for oversight of all web style guidelines, as well as the coordination of web programmers and designers housed in other colleges, divisions and offices.